shifted7/about-me/README.md

 The next two questions are more involved, both for the user and from a coding perspective.
 The first of the two has the user guess the number of siblings I have, giving only four guesses.
 The second asks the user to name a city in which I have lived besides Seattle, with six guesses to do so.

 The site also requests a username and reports to users their final score once they have answered all seven questions.

-For each question, the code strives to predict any errors in the user input and allow a user to try again should they fail.
+After the quiz, the main page contains more information including my work history and education.
+It is used to practice using color schemes, element layout, and fonts in css.

 Further work on this project will modify the files in this same repo.

-Andrew and Brody worked together to create the function for lab 04,  (Andrew navigating, Brody driving).
+Andrew and Brody worked together to create the function for lab 04 (Andrew navigating, Brody driving).